kaibyao/rust-postgres-rest/README.md

 ## To dos

 1. Recreate the Table API.
-1. CSV, XML for REST API
+1. CSV, XML for REST API (nix for now?)
-1. MAC Address formatting
 1. Replace r2d2 with tokio-postgres (look at techempower benchmarks code)
 1. Add security, customizability, optimizations, etc.
 1. GraphQL API
-1. gRPC, Flatbuffers
+1. gRPC, Flatbuffers (nix for now?)
+1. Add option to cache table stats for every table on startup.
+1. Add each endpoint as an individual export.
 1. Optimization: Get rid of HashMap usage (convert to tuples or Serde_Json Maps)
 1. Optimization: Convert Strings to &str / statics.